aspnet/AspNetSessionState/docs/CosmosDBSessionStateProviderAsync.md

 2. *cosmosDBAuthKeySettingKey* - The appsetting key name which points to a CosmosDB auth key

 3. *offerThroughput* - The offer throughput provisioned for a collection in measurement of Requests-per-Unit in the Azure DocumentDB database service.
 If the collection provided doesn't exist, the provider will create a collection with this offerThroughput.
+If set to "0", collection will be set to use the default throughput of the database.

 4. *connectionMode* - Direct | Gateway